flayner2/TaIGa/README.txt

 text file with a collection of organism names, all separated by line (linebreaks).
 Organism names, in this context, refer to any valid taxonomic level available on NCBI's Taxonomy database.

+### Other Options:

 -c: This disables TaIGa's name correcting functionality.
 The usefulness of this is discussed below.

+-t: This sets the maximum number of retries TaIGa will do when fetching for taxonomic information for an organism.
+This can be very useful as Entrez will many times return broken responses.
+Default: 5.

+-v: This disables TaIGa's standard verbose mode.
+If you use this option, TaIGa will print to the screen no more.
+Instead, it will automatically generate a log file called 'TaIGa_run.log' inside the folder TaIGa is in.
+This log file will contain all information about that particular TaIGa run.

 ## TaIGa's Outputs:

-If TaIGa runs successfuly, it will print a message to the screen to inform so.
-There is no '-v' or '--verbose' option, so there's no way (yet) to disable TaIGa's chit-chat.
-One way of working around this is to run TaIGa and send its output to a placeholder file, like so:
+If TaIGa runs successfuly, it will print a message to the screen to inform so (or log it to a file if you have the '-v' option turned on).

-    $ python3 TaIGa.py [input file] [output path] [e-mail] > log.txt

-This will create a 'log' file with everything TaIGa would normally print on the screen, and TaIGa will print no more.

 After running successfuly, TaIGa will create at least one file at the informed output folder.
 If the output folder doesn't exist
 (or its parent folders), TaIGa will check it and create them for you.
 Do note that you still need to provide a valid path for